thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 **Which one should we use?**

 This really depends!
 If our application is rather small a big bang rewrite is probably the easiest and fastest way to upgrade.
-If our application is rather large and it's deployed continuosly, we can't just upgrade the whole thing at once.
+If our application is rather large and it's deployed continuesly, we can't just upgrade the whole thing at once.
 We need a way to do it step by step, component by component, service by service.
 This is where the incremental upgrade comes into play.

 In the end it's really a matter of how much time we have available to process the upgrade.
 We will focus on incremental upgrade, since this is what the majority of developers want to understand and see how it works.